 - We could find only one report of measurements at 24 GHz to validate 3GPP's TR 38.900 RMa model using very few measurements, not peer reviewed, no distinction LOS/NLOS. - In the single 24 GHz study, 2D T-R separation ranged from 200 m to 500 m, but the RMa model in 3GPP TR 38.900 is specified out to 10 km in LOS and 5 km in NLOS.
-Model has not been verified over specified distance range! - There was no best-fit indicator (e.g., RMSE) given between measured data and model - Further investigation shows the 3GPP/ITU model appears to be based on 1980's work at 1.4 - 2.6 GHz in downtown Tokyo (not rural or mmWave!) - > We decided to carry out a rural macrocell measurement and modeling campaign
+Model has not been verified over specified distance range! - > There was no best-fit indicator (e.g., RMSE) given between measured data and model - Further investigation shows the 3GPP/ITU model appears to be based on 1980's work at 1.4 2.6 GHz in downtown Tokyo (not rural or mmWave!) - The 3GPP RMa model considered TX heights as low as 10 m and as tall as 150 m, clearly having a much greater range and physical significance than other models and also considered here - > We decided to carry out a rural macrocell measurement and modeling campaign